Yara Sallam: A prisoner of passion and human rights

 “Shaghaf,” the Arabic word for passion, is featured on Yara’s blog, where she talks about nearly everything: the revolution, the harassment, death and love.

-Despite the hardships and hurdles she faces in her work, Yara is always capable of adding so much happiness whenever she is.
+Despite the hardships and hurdles she faces in her work, Yara is always capable of adding so much happiness wherever she is.
 Her eyes brightened up when she spoke of her new blue bicycle and how much fun it is to commute with it from Garden City to Heliopolis, where she lives.
 With so much enthusiasm, she talked about her diving trip in Dahab, and the carpentry workshop she attended.
 She said she wishes to develop her carpentry skills, so that one day she can make furniture.

 The day Yara was arrested, she had planned to attend Mada Masr's first anniversary party.
 Instead of enjoying a night of music and celebration, Yara spent Saturday night inside the Heliopolis Police Station, along with 30 other detainees.

-According to a joint statement by human right groups, Yara was with her cousin, Shehab Fakhry Ismail, when a group on men in civilian attire arrested them on Saturday afternoon.
+According to a joint statement by human right groups, Yara was with her cousin, Shehab Fakhry Ismail, when a group of men in civilian attire arrested them on Saturday afternoon.
 They then handed them over to security personnel, who drove them to the Heliopolis Police Station after they were verbally harassed and forced into the police deportation vehicle.
 Despite giving similar statements, Ismail was released Sunday dawn, while Yara, along with 24 others, were referred to public prosecution, which decided to imprison 23 of them (including Yara).
 They were charged with defying the Protest Law, vandalizing private and public property, using force with the aim of terrorizing citizens, as well as possessing incendiary material.

 Yara’s friends and lawyers attest that the charges are ridiculous, if one only takes a closer look at Yara’s demeanor.